Lambert–Pearce Medal

 The Lambert–Pearce Medal is awarded to the best and fairest player in the VFL Women's (VFLW) during the home-and-away season, as determined by votes cast by the officiating field umpires after each game.
-It is the most prestigious award for individual players in the VFLW. 's Georgia Nanscawen is the most recent winner of the award, winning consecutive awards in 2021 and 2022.
+It is the most prestigious award for individual players in the VFLW.

+'s Georgia Nanscawen is the only multiple winner of the award, winning consecutive awards in 2021 and 2022.

 History

 The VFL Women's best and fairest award was named the Lambert–Pearce Medal in 2018 to honour Victorian Women's Football League (VWFL) founding committee member and former president Helen Lambert (the namesake of the Helen Lambert Medal, the VWFL best and fairest award) and Daisy Pearce, who won the inaugural VFL Women's best and fairest award in 2016 after having previously won six Helen Lambert Medals in the VWFL.

 Criteria

 Voting procedure

 To determine the best player, the three field umpires (not the goal umpires or boundary umpires) confer after each home-and-away match and award three votes, two votes and one vote to the players they regard as the best, second-best and third-best in the match, respectively.
 On the awards night, the votes from each match are tallied, and the player or players with the highest number of votes is awarded the trophy (subject to eligibility – see below).

 The current voting system, which is the same as that of similar awards such as the Australian Football League (AFL)'s Brownlow Medal or the AFL Women's best and fairest, has been used since the award's inception.
 If two or more eligible players score the equal highest number of votes, each wins a trophy.